Codium-ai/codiumate-docs/docs/chat/best-practices.md

-Introducing support for best practices:
+---
+title: Best Practices
+---

+# :fontawesome-solid-list-check: Best Practices

+**Best Practices** helps your team follow coding guidelines effortlessly by integrating them into Qodo Gen's suggestions.
+Use this feature to enforce consistency and quality across your project.

+## The `best_practices.md` File

-Qodo Gen now reads a best_practices.md file from the root of the project. when interacting with the chat, Qodo Gen takes into account those best practices when suggesting code.
+Qodo Gen automatically reads a `best_practices.md` file located at the root of your project directory.
+This file should contain guidelines and standards that your team should follow when coding.

-It currently supports all free chat and code chat commands.
-It does not support diff commands, advanced panel test generation, and code completion.
-Qodo Gen supports up to 1500 lines in the best practices file.
+**File Size Limit:** The best_practices.md file can contain up to 1,500 lines.
+If the file exceeds this limit, Qodo Gen will ignore any lines beyond the threshold.

+## Example `best_practices.md` File